DAIOS-AI/mindscript/README.md

 **Requirements:**

 - Tested with Python 3.9
-- [llama.cpp](https://github.com/ggerganov/llama.cpp/) for a local LLM
-- OpenAI API key for ChatGPT
+- [llama.cpp](https://github.com/ggerganov/llama.cpp/) to run the system locally, **or** an OpenAI API key to use a remote LLM.

 **Disclaimer:**

 This is a strictly experimental programming language.
-The implementation is not guaranteed to be correct, nor does it aim to be efficient.
-If there's enough interest, I will write a MindScript runtime in C.
+The Python implementation has likely bugs and is does not aim to be efficient, only to demonstrate the concept.
+But if there's enough interest, I will write a runtime in C.

 ## Installation